-The Rwanda NCDI Poverty Group met for the first time under the leadership of Chair Permanent Secretary Dr. Jean Pierre Nyemazi and group coordinator Dr. Marie Aimee Muhimpundu in March 2017.
-During the Commission's first meeting four working groups were established and Rwanda-specific NCDI disease burden data were reviewed.
+The Rwanda NCDI Poverty Group met for the first time in March 2017, under the leadership of Chair Permanent Secretary Dr. Jean Pierre Nyemazi and group coordinator Dr. Marie Aimee Muhimpundu.
+During the Commission's first meeting, four working groups were established and Rwanda-specific NCDI disease burden data were reviewed.
 The Rwanda NCDI Poverty Group is now assessing baseline NCDI data and country-level fiscal space.

 Jeanine Condo (MD, MSc, PhD)

 Dr. Jeanine Condo is the Director General of the Rwanda Biomedical Center.
 She obtained her PhD in Public Health from Tulane, and her MD from the National University of Rwanda.

 Jean Pierre Nyemazi (MD, MSc, MHCDS)